Fer-Bar/hangman2.0/README.md

 # Hangman2.0
 - A hangman game made in Python.
 This is a console game.
 ## Run the Game
-- Just run the hangman_new_changes.py file.
+- Just run the run.py file.
+## Run the Tests
+- Run python -m pytest .\tests\unit\unit.py -v